pourmalek/covir2/Variable name structure.md

 * 17-19	V??: Version of the model in component study (more details below)

-Version of the model in component study is the only part that is fixed within each each component study in this review.
+Version of the model in component study is the only part that is fixed within each component study in this review.

 The sample varaiable name TotDeaMeRaA01S00V03 denotes Total Deaths, mean raw, DELPHI, single scenario, version 3.